ChengYuxinM/Social-Network/README.md

 # checkpoint:
 I have saved the best checkpoint of the LR model, please load it into churn.ipynb and use it to view the results.

+# Computational resource
+If you need to use Azure computational resource or encounter with other problem, please feel free to contact me.